gmmorris/meze-docs/componentization.md

 ![](https://media.giphy.com/media/4OW5VatORVtkI/giphy.gif)
 *Rachel's Trifle?
 Good. **Code Trifle**?
 Bad.*

-## Identifying the source of the problem
+In other words, our code would develop a smell... the unmistakable smell of a Custard, Jam, Mashed Potatoes and Meat dessert.

+## Wait, but why?
 Einstein never actually said that *insanity is doing the same thing over and over again and expecting different results*, but I'd like to think that he would agree that if we find ourselves repeating a mistake, we should probably rethink our approach.

-Analysing the various
+I tried to identify the root causes for why, I believed, so many of the teams I'd worked on ended up with these code smells.

-Building complex and / or distributed state machines
+#### Building complex and / or distributed state machines
+We often try to manage state in many different places and try to reconcile this state throughout the lifecycle of the application.
+This is hard to do well, and leads to many implicit assumptions which easily break.

-Big bags of instruction rather than atomic declarative pipes
+#### Big bags of instruction rather than atomic declarative pipes
+Instruction are easy to follow, but not always easy to understand.
+They usually describe *how* something is done, rather than *why*, and the developers are left to figure out the *why* themselves.
+We've all found ourselves doing this, usually referring to it as *reverse engineering* and we often get it wrong.

 Terrible dependency chains reducing my ability to make atomic components